Arkyn-Studios/arkyn-time-realm-integration/README.md

 ## System Design
 The system has been designed with a couple goals in mind:
 - The device must not be waiting on the backend for long-running queries, commands, etc. All actions on the device must be close instantaneous in order to provide a responsive interface.
-- It should be easy to write integrations to other backends than SAP.
+- It should be possible to write integrations to other backends than SAP.
 - When using SAP backends the system should be easy to configure and get up and running quick - without the need for extensive integration projects.

 To accomodate these goals Realm is used as the database on the device and Realm Cloud to keep the on-device database synced with the backend.